-Our Direct Support Professionals and Job Coaches work with participants to train them for individual business specifications until each participant is well versed on their job and both the local company and participants feel confident in the skill levels that are provided.
-Our aim in this process is to contribute in assisting our participants in living a more enriching and fulfilling life.
+Our Direct Support Professionals and Job Coaches work with participants to train them for individual business specifications until each participant is well versed in their job and both the local company and participants feel confident in the skill levels that are provided.
+Our aim in this process is to contribute to assisting our participants in living a more enriching and fulfilling life.
 We use the term “participants” because the referrals we get from our partners are choosing to participate in our programs.

 CURRENT JOB SITES